Mentorship

 1 : core values : for a general description of core values or guiding principles, see the MCV article.
 (That article also gives a specific example of one person's core values.)

-2 : masculine : or feminine or bilateral as is appropriate:
+2 : masculine : or feminine, or bilateral, as is appropriate:

 bilateral if one of each: a relationship that is mature in the

-sense of a healthy marriage.
+sense of a healthy (heterosexual) marriage.

-This page was written in the "embarrassingly readable" markup language RHTF, and was last updated on 2025 Oct 26.
+This page was written in the "embarrassingly readable" markup language RHTF, and was last updated on 2025 Nov 06.